Faith briefs: Local churches plan services, both in-person and online

 Underwood Lutheran Church

-Underwood Lutheran Church, at 10 3rd Ave., will hold Sunday worship opportunities.
-Worship videos are released online at 8 a.m. and in-person worship begins at 9:30 a.m.
-Rev. Scott Dalen will deliver a sermon based on Mark 1:14-20.
+Underwood Lutheran Church, at 10 3rd Ave., will hold Sunday Worship opportunities.
+Worship videos are released online at 8 a.m.
+In-person worship begins at 9:30 a.m.
+Rev. Scott Dalen will deliver a sermon based on Mark 1:21-28.

+Saint John Lutheran Church, 633 Willow Avenue, holds worship at 5:30 p.m. on Saturdays and 9:30 a.m. on Sundays.
+Social distancing guidelines will be followed and masks are required.
+Worship will also be available to watch on Facebook or YouTube.
+Our Facebook page is Saint John Lutheran Church Council Bluffs IA and the website is SaintJohnELCA.org.
+Due to Covid-10 the nursery remains closed for the time being.
+Our Annual Meeting will be held on Sunday at 10:30 a.m., both in-person and online.
+A Phase II building presentation will also be a part of the annual meeting.
+The building is handicap accessible.
+Please call the church office with any questions at 712-323-7173.

+Twin Cities Christian Church, 4220 Gifford Rd., invites you to worship with in-person or online at twincitiescb.online.church each Sunday at 10:30 a.m.
+Groups for children, teens and adults are available at various days and times throughout the week.
+Complete information is available at twincitiescb.org and the church’s Facebook page.
+Social distancing and increased cleaning procedures are being practiced.
+Masks are required for all children’s, teen and adult classes and anytime individuals are not seated in the sanctuary.
+TCCC is handicap accessible.
+For more information call the church office at 712-366-9112.

 Fifth Avenue United Methodist Church